ltclasper/ltclasper.github.io/_posts/2017-12-19-playing-around-with-shiny-and-leaflet-in-r.md

 ---
 layout: post
-title: "I've started playing around with Shiny and Leaflet in R!"
+title: "Playing around with Shiny and Leaflet in R!"
 date: 2017-12-19
 ---